hartnetl/lord-of-the-recipes/README.md

 **Fonts**
 * The logo font used is [bubblegum sans](https://fonts.google.com/specimen/Bubblegum+Sans).
 It's a very fun and quirky font suited to the vibe of the page.
-* The main font used is x because x
+* The main text font used is [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?category=Sans+Serif).
+It is a sans-serif font which is more a more accessible font type, and I think it compliments my header font nicely.
 * The main heading font is [Architects Daughter](https://fonts.google.com/specimen/Architects+Daughter).
 Is is a relaxed, easy to read font which adds a bit of playfulness to the headings.
-* The recipe create form has summernote fields which gives users the ability to quickly input their own fonts, styles etc. As this site aims to deliver a community feel I felt it best to enable users to be able to express some personality.
+* The recipe create form has summernote fields which gives users the ability to quickly input their own fonts, styles etc. As this site aims to deliver a community feel, I felt it best to enable users to be able to express some personality and creativity.

 **Colour Scheme**